ivan-markov-666/agentRPG-engine/games/demo/scenario/areas/default-area.md

 ## Points of interest
 - The stone well that feeds the settlement.
 - Community notice board pinned with new adventuring hooks.
+- [[main-quest-01]] recruitment table where the elder posts urgent requests.

 ## Connections
 - Forest outskirts trail used for hunting quests.